tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/09-Headers.md

 **<span class="smallcaps">MUST</span>**

-To support the tracking of API requests it is a good idea to apply a transaction ID header that will enable analysts to trace a request throughout its lifecycle.
-Note: there is no set naming standard for a transaction ID header.
+<ApiStandard id="HNZAS_MUST_USE_TRANSACTION_ID" type="MUST" toolTip="To support tracking of API requests, you MUST apply a transaction ID header for tracing requests throughout their lifecycle.">To support the tracking of API requests it is a good idea to apply a transaction ID header that will enable analysts to trace a request throughout its lifecycle.</ApiStandard> Note: there is no set naming standard for a
+transaction ID header.

 There are two common approaches to this: one is to request that the